raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 ![Siblings Second Choice](/assets/images/game/siblings-second-choice.png)

-This breaks the second hanoing rule: *A square can only change colour to another colour if it will become the first square of the colour it is changing to*.
+As we expect, the first square can be changed to either light-grey or gray, but something if different than we expect from the hanoing puzzle: We expect to be able to change the second square to gray, but we do **not **not  breaks the second hanoing rule: *A square can only change colour to another colour if it will become the first square of the colour it is changing to*.
 Changing the second square to spring-green will not make it the first spring-green square.

 If we make that change, something really wild happens: